Kim Novak: Personal life

+wrote an open letter responding to these Oscar-night "bullies".
+Novak admitted that she "had fat injections in my face" which seemed less invasive than a face-lift, but later regretted it.

 Novak continued her creative endeavors as a photographer, poet, and visual artist painting in watercolor, oil, and pastel.
 Her paintings are impressionistic and surrealistic.
 The Butler Institute of American Art in Youngstown, Ohio hosted a retrospective of her work from June until October 2019.
 Novak was present at the opening on June 16.
 In 2021, Butler's also published a book with a selection of her paintings titled Kim Novak: Her Art and Life.
 More recent artworks were on exhibit from June through August 2024 at the Butler Institute.
 On June 6, 2024, she was, again, present at the opening of this exhibition.